 lcon Key Description ? f1 Opens Help and Support, which provides tutorials, information about the Windows operating system and your computer, answers to questions, and updates to your computer.
-Help and Support also provides automated troubleshooting tools and access to support. f2 Decreases the screen brightness incrementally as long as you hold down the key. f3 Increases the screen brightness incrementally as long as you hold down the key.
-101 f4 Switches the screen image between display devices connected to the system.
+Help and Support also provides automated troubleshooting tools and access to support. f2 Decreases the screen brightness incrementally as long as you hold down the key. f3 Increases the screen brightness incrementally as long as you hold down the key. f4 Switches the screen image between display devices connected to the system.
 For example, if a monitor is connected to the computer, pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
 Most external monitors receive video information from the computer using the external VGA video standard.
 This action key can also alternate images among other devices that are receiving video information from the computer.
+144 f6 Plays the previous track of an audio CD or the previous section of a DVD or a BD. ►II f7 Begins, pauses, or resumes playback of an audio CD, a DVD, or a BD.

-Icon Key Description N. f5 Turns the radiance backlight keyboard feature off or on (select models only).
-NOTE: To conserve battery power, turn off this feature.
-144 f6 Plays the previous track of an audio CD or the previous section of a DVD or a BD. ►II f7 Begins, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I f8 Plays the next track of an audio CD or the next section of a DVD or a BD.
+Icon Key Description ►►I f8 Plays the next track of an audio CD or the next section of a DVD or a BD.
 4 - f9 Decreases speaker volume incrementally as long as you hold down the key.
 4 + f10 Increases speaker volume incrementally as long as you hold down the key.
-4 ⊘ f11 Mutes or restores speaker sound. ((†)) f12 Turns the wireless feature on or off. .1, NOTE: A wireless network must be set up before a wireless connection is possible.
+4 ⊗ f11 Mutes or restores speaker sound. (( I 3) f12 Turns the wireless feature on or off.
+NOTE: A wireless network must be set up before a wireless connection is possible.